ntanwir10/ShopperSprint/README.md

 # ShopperSprint

 A comprehensive price tracking system that monitors product prices across multiple sources in real-time.
-Built with **Supabase** for authentication and database management, the system provides advanced search capabilities, price comparison, historical tracking, and both **user-authenticated features** and **anonymous price alerts** for maximum flexibility.
+Built with **Railway.com** for full-stack deployment and **PostgreSQL** with custom authentication, the system provides advanced search capabilities, price comparison, historical tracking, and both **user-authenticated features** and **anonymous price alerts** for maximum flexibility.

 ## 📋 Table of Contents